 4. Campus Culture and Student Life

-Colleges with a vibrant student life provide opportunities to connect with others, pursue your passions, and grow personally.
+Colleges with a vibrant student life provide opportunities for students to utilize their time effectively.
+They can connect with others, pursue their passions, and grow personally.
 Research the availability of clubs, organizations, and recreational activities that align with your interests.
 Whether you’re interested in athletics, student government, or volunteering, the social environment can help you form lasting friendships and build essential life skills.
 Visiting campuses or attending virtual tours can give you a sense of the environment and how well it matches your personality.

 5. Class Size and Learning Environment